Horep/horep.github.io/index.md

 I am a PhD student at the [Department of Mathematics and Statistics](https://www.strath.ac.uk/science/mathematicsstatistics/) of the [University of Strathclyde](https://www.strath.ac.uk/), working under [Dr Michele Ruggeri](https://mruggeri-math.github.io/).
 I am working on the [modelling, analysis and simulation of magnetoelastic materials](https://pureportal.strath.ac.uk/en/projects/modelling-analysis-and-simulation-of-magneto-elastic-and-magneto-).

+For more information, please see the slide menu on the left!

 **Contact Details:**

 ~~~